kevin-mau/forecasting_net_prophet/README.md

 ## Data:

 The google_hourly_search_trends.csv file is a CSV file that is historical daily data of google searches of MercadoLibre.
 The mercado_stock_price.csv is a historical record of the stock prices of MercadoLibre.
-Finally the mercado_daily_revenue.csv is data of daily historical sales which we can use to forecast future revenue.
+Finally, the mercado_daily_revenue.csv is data of daily historical sales which we can use to forecast future revenue.

 ---